konflux-ci/build-definitions/task/fbc-validation/0.1/README.md

 # fbc-validation task

 ## Description:
-The fbc-validation task will ensure FBC (File based catalog) components uniquely linted to ensure they're properly constructed as part of the build pipeline.
-To validate the image in build pipeline, Skopeo is used to extract information from the image itself and then contents are checked using the OpenShift Operator Framework.
-The binary used to run the validation is extracted from the base image for the component being tested.
-Because of this, the base image must come from a trusted source.
-Trusted sources are declared in `ALLOWED_BASE_IMAGES` in fbc-validation.yaml.
+Ensures file-based catalog (FBC) components are uniquely linted for proper construction as part of build pipeline.

+For further information on how to use the task, see the USAGE.md file.

+For troubleshooting assistance, see the TROUBLESHOOTING.md file.

 ## Params: